quaternions¶

 Functions to operate on, or return, quaternions.

-Quaternions here consist of 4 values w, x, y, z
+Quaternions here consist of 4 values w, x, y, z, where w is the

 Note - rotation matrices here apply to column vectors, that is, they are applied on the left of the vector.
 For example: